nparks-kenzan/capstan-1/pipelines/gcp/2-canary/README.md

 The canary pipeline will replace the existing prod pipeline.
 First, run the production pipeline and make sure that app deploys successfully.
 You can disable/delete this pipeline.

+### Enable Canary

+By defaults, "apps" in Spinnaker are not canary enabled you will need to enable it.

 ### Deploy Canary Pipeline
 This will replace the "prod" pipeline we just deployed earlier.

+spin pipeline save --file=canary_prod.json

 ### Create Analysis Configuration for Canary